 In February 2015, the Centers for Medicare and Medicaid Services (CMS) issued a national coverage determination for lung cancer screening with LDCT for individuals who are between the ages of 55 and 77, have a tobacco smoking history of at least 30 pack-years, currently smoke or have quit within the last 15 years, are asymptomatic (no signs or symptoms of lung cancer), and receive a written order for lung cancer screening with LDCT.
-Since that time, additional scientific evidence has become available that strongly supports the expansion of this eligibility criteria.
-The Lung Association therefore offers the following recommendations on updating the national coverage determination on lung cancer screening.
+Since that time, additional scientific evidence has become available that strongly supports the expansion of this eligibility criteria, as well as other updates to Medicare's coverage policy.
+The Lung Association offered comments on updating the national coverage determination for lung cancer screening during the June 2021 comment period4 and is pleased to offer the following recommendations on the proposed decision memo: